 In 645, because of its geographical location, Jahrom was among the first cities to be conquered by the Islamic troops.
 The period of turmoil and unrest that followed caused considerable deterioration in local affairs, to such an extent that we know nothing further about the town until the Safavid period.
 During the rule of Shah Abbas the Great, the route from Esfahan to Bandar Abbas passed through Jahrom, and this advantageous situation helped to revive the town's economy and commerce.
 At that time, Jahrom was also turned into a busy center for weaving, and the famous jahromi, pileless rugs produced here, were a constant object of delight for European travelers.
 However, in the succeeding periods, fortune once more turned its back on Jahrom.
 Today the town is mostly famous for its dates and limes, which have become symbols of its prosperity.

 Khafr is the second most important town of Jahrom township.
 It is nestled in a narrow opening between the Simakan and Goshtasp mountain ranges, and watered by the Qara-Aqaj River.
-The region has a very fresh and pleasant climate with mild winters, and it is cooler in summer than are the surrounding areas.
+The region has a very fresh and pleasant climate with mild winters, and it is cooler in summer than in the surrounding areas.
 Locals are mainly engaged in horticulture, and all kinds of fruit, including sweet and sour oranges, tangerines, lemons, citrons, and dates are successfully cultivated.
 Khafr is among the oldest towns in the region, and two of its important historical monuments, Jamasp's Tomb and the Khalifeh Mausoleum, have survived to the present.

 The terrain of the Neyriz region is composed mostly of ridges that are prolongations of the Zagros Mountains; the ridges run northwest-southeast and are intersected by plains.
 The region borders on the largest of the permanent lakes of the Fars province, Lake Bakhtegan, and Lake Tashk.
 The territory around Lake Bakhtegan has revealed many prehistoric sites.
 As a matter of fact, most of the settlements were once on the shores of Lake Bakhtegan, but because of the lake's shrinkage, they are now some distance to the southeast.
 The central town of the region, Neyriz, is located about 220 km east of Shiraz and is a place of great antiquity.
 During the Achaemenid period, Neyriz was one of the country's main armories, according to the testimony of the Elamite clay tablets found in Persepolis, and in which the name of Neyriz is first mentioned.
 It seems possible, however, that the original town was located southeast of the modern city, which changed its location about the Sasanid period.
 The city's Congregational Mosque was probably a Zoroastrian fire temple before being turned into a mosque.
 After such a glorious pre-Islamic history, the town lost its good fortune upon the advent of Islam.
 During World War I, Neyriz was occupied by the English troops led by Major Sykes.
 The ruins of the fort, built by the Englishmen still survive on the outskirts of the town.